 Dhanushkodi – literally means “bow’s end” (Dhanush – bow, Kodi – end, as it is believed to have appeared by the separation of Sethu by Lord Rama’s bow.
 This village with a breathtaking beauty consists of population not more than 500 people.

-The main occupation of Dhanushkodi is fishing and tourism.
+A few fishermen still stay here The main occupation of Dhanushkodi is fishing.
 Tourism is budding in this area, which is always under the careful eye of policemen and Indian Navy.

 According to the records, there was no railway station in Rameshwaram until 1964 as the railway line straightly ran from Pamban to Dhanushkodi, which had a railway station, a railway hospital, a post office and some State Government Departments like fisheries, public works and others.
 There was also a train service (train name: Boat Mail) from Madras Egmore (Chennai Egmore) station to Dhanushkodi, from where a streamer transports passengers to Sri Lanka via Palk Strait.